kscardinal/loto-report-generator/README.md

 ## Overview

-`loto-report-generator` is a Python-based tool designed to automate the creation of PDF reports for lockout/tagout (LOTO) procedures.
+`loto-report-generation` is a Python-based tool designed to automate the creation of PDF reports for lockout/tagout (LOTO) procedures.
 It streamlines the reporting process by integrating custom templates, images, and fonts, allowing users to generate professional and consistent documentation.
 The application is configurable for different environments and can be easily customized to fit specific organizational needs, making it ideal for safety compliance and operational record-keeping.

 ---